Interaction-driven quantum phase transitions between topological and crystalline orders of electrons

-Fig.~\ref{fig:figure2}a shows well-developed FQH states separated by resistive (large-$R_{xx}$) regions at low displacement fields.
+Fig. \ref{fig:figure2}a shows $R_{xx}$ as a function of filling factor and displacement field at $B = 12~\mathrm{T}$ and $T = 10~\mathrm{mK}$.
+At low $|D|$, we observe a myriad of Jain states that are replaced by half-filled states in two pockets around $D \approx \pm 120~\mathrm{mV/nm}$.
+Additionally, quarter-filled states have been observed in the same device at larger $B$ \cite{Kumar.Quarter.2025}, attesting to the high quality of the device.
+The FQH states at low $|D|$ are separated by resistive (large-$R_{xx}$) regions.
 These regions smoothly connect to a resistive strip extending over \textit{all} fillings at $|D| \approx 800~\mathrm{mV/nm}$.
-The resistive strip follows the expected crossing of partially filled $N=0$ and $N=1$ levels, indicated by the white dashed line whose slope reflects the different Coulomb energies of uncorrelated electronic liquids in $N=0,1$; see also SM Sec.~\ref{SM:numerics}.
+The resistive strip follows the expected crossing of partially filled $N=0$ and $N=1$ levels, indicated by the white dashed line whose slope reflects the different Coulomb energies of uncorrelated electronic liquids in $N=0,1$; see also Appendix Sec.~\ref{SM:numerics}.
 The onset of the resistive region at the lower $|D|$ boundary is relatively gradual, in contrast to a much sharper higher-$|D|$ boundary.
 Positive and negative displacement fields show similar behavior; we focus on negative $D$, where the electrostatic doping of the contacts is optimal.
-Fig.~\ref{fig:figure2} shows data from D1; see SM Sec.~\ref{sec:app:FQH-WC-FQH_1by3_D2} for data from D2.
+Fig.~\ref{fig:figure2} shows data from D1; see SM Sec.~4 at \cite{SM} for data from D2.